 The Group's net obligation in respect of long-term service benefits other than pension plans is assessed on an annual basis by accredited actuaries.
 The net obligation is calculated using the projected unit credit method and is the amount of future benefit that employees have earned in return for their service in the current and previous periods.
-The obligation is discounted to its present value.
+The obligation is discounted to its present value, and the fair value of any related assets is deducted.
+The discount rate is the yield, at the end of the reporting period, on high-quality bonds that have maturity dates approximately equivalent to the terms of the Group's obligations and that are denominated in the currency in which the benefits are expected to be paid.